A competitive destination

 - fishing and aquaculture

 The following investment opportunities are described in more detail in the 2019 edition of Northern Cape Business.
 Learn more here

-To discuss any of these opportunities, please fill in the contact form to enquire via the Northern Cape Department of Economic Development and Tourism.
+To discuss any of these opportunities, please fill in the contact form and send your details to the Northern Cape Department of Economic Development and Tourism.